liam-mccrea/portfolio/README.md

 # portfolio
-A few examples/pieces of recent projects
+A few examples/pieces of recent projects:
+* one
+* two
+* three